Start9Labs/start-os/README.md

 A detailed guide for doing so can be found [here](https://github.com/Start9Labs/embassy-os/blob/master/build/README.md).

 ## :heart: Contributing
 There are multiple ways to contribute: work directly on embassyOS, package a service for the marketplace, or help with documentation and guides.
-To learn more about contributing, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md).
+To learn more about contributing, see [here](https://docs.start9.com/latest/contribute/) or [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md).

 ## UI Screenshots
 <p align="center">